Equiphract/java-without-ide/part-2/README.md

 # Part-2: Compile and run a program containing multiple packages

-Compiling a program containing multiple packages is trivialy simpel: Just as in part one the `javac` program is used in exactly the same manner to compile the source files:
+Compiling a program containing multiple packages is trivialy simple: Just as in part one the `javac` program is used in exactly the same manner to compile the source files: